kptdev/kpt/docsy/content/en/guides/ecosystem/_index.md

 weight: 3
 type: docs
 description: >
-    Guides for using kpt with the ecosystem of Kubernetes tooling.
+    Guides for using kpt with the Kubernetes ecosystem.
 ---

 *An important part of the kpt design is that it can be integrated with existing